ShihaoSW/HyperGraphEmbed/README.md

   An R package implementing hypergraph embedding with Rcpp.

 - **`coverage_result.R`**
   Code to reproduce the inference results reported in the paper.

+- **`evaluate_coverage.R`**
+  Code to plot the inference results reported in the paper.

 - **`functions_limit.R`**
   Utility functions used in `coverage_result.R`.